 Health information managers are classified by the US Bureau of Labor Statistics as a type of medical and health services manager.
 Included in this category are clinical administrators, nursing home administrators and assistant administrators.
 The role of medical and health services managers lies in the planning, direction and coordination of various services in the healthcare setting.

 In order to do your job as a health information manager successfully, you need to be updated with the latest developments on health information systems.
 Information technology evolves quickly and security measures that were considered new last year may not give the organization the same degree of database protection this year.
-Moreover, you should know about existing laws and any proposed regulations in the cyber security space that could potentially impact the safety and security of the patient records you protect.
+You should know about existing laws and any proposed regulations in the cyber security space that could potentially impact the safety and security of the patient records you protect.
 You should also work on making your organization’s information technology processes and operations more efficient and responsive to the needs of both the personnel and customers who will use it.

 As a health information manager, you need to be knowledgeable about various software technologies that your healthcare facility will utilize.
 For example, if the hospital starts using coding and classification software and electronic health record (EHR) systems, then you should be an expert at these systems.
 You should also be highly analytical in order to understand how these systems work and how it protects patient data.
 Moreover, you should also be able to pay attention to those little details that could affect the integrity of the data you are protecting.
 With the more sophisticated and subtler methods that cyber criminals use today, it can be very difficult to determine if a system is already under attack.
 The health information manager who has a keen eye for detail, however, will notice that something is not quite right and will be able to take steps to thwart the attack before it has the opportunity to infiltrate deeper into the system.
 Since you will be working with members of your staff and discussing about information technology issues with doctors, health insurance representatives and other professionals, you also need to have excellent interpersonal and communication skills.